helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 # Unresolved Questions

+- Packet processing is currently involving signature from ECC fro every packet, this is time costly and not mandatory.
+Some discussions are already opened to move this with a software signature from an ECC derivated key negotiated with Helium Packet Router for a given period of time.

 # Deployment Impact
 Oracle PoC rewarding code needs to be modified to take this into consideration.
 Deployment is global, Hotspots are not impacted.